-Weather update for Lahore
+Weather Update for Lahore

-Met Office said oppressive weather is expected in metropolis.
-However, the country’s second largest city can witness rain-wind thundershower and heavy falls may also occur at isolated places during the period.

-On Monday, the minimum temperature of the city is likely to drop to 34C, and mercury can go up to 38.
-Winds are expected to blow at 21km/h.
+Amid the sultry weather, Met Officer predicted rain-wind thundershower at isolated places in Lahore, Bahawalnagar, Okara, Rajanpur, Bhakkar, Layyah, Bahawalpur, Sahiwal and Faisalabad.
+Dry weather is Likely in Murree, Galliyat and surroundings over the weekend.

+On Saturday, the temperature of Lahore was predicted to hover between 36-38C.
+It was most cloudy in the metropolis.

-The Max Ultraviolet UV Index is expected to be 11, which is high, while Cloud Cover is said to be over 53 percent with visibility being around 5km.
+Winds blew at 6km/h.
+Cloud Cover is said to be over 45 percent with visibility being around 5km.

-Air Quality of the provincial capital worsened to 120, which is Unhealthy.
-Health effects will be immediately felt by sensitive groups and should avoid outdoor activity.

-Some individuals are likely to experience difficulty breathing and throat irritation; consider staying indoors and rescheduling outdoor activities.
+Air Quality of Lahore was recorded at 48 which is fair, and improved from previous days.
+The air quality is generally acceptable for most individuals.
+However, sensitive groups may experience minor to moderate symptoms from long-term exposure.

 Source: Forex Association of Pakistan. (last update 09:00 AM)